doc4d/docs/docs/netkit/4d-netkit.md

 In `paramObj`, pass an [OAuth2Provider object](#new-auth2-provider).

-In `options`, pass an object that specifies the following options:
+In `options`, you can pass an object that specifies the following options:

 |Property|Type|Description|
 |---------|---|------|
 |mailType|Text|Indicates the Mail type used to send or receive emails.
 Possible types are: <ul><li>MIME</li><li>JMAP</li><li>Microsoft (default)</li></ul>  |

-The returned object can be used with the `Office365Provider` class functions to retrieve information on users.
-That information varies depending on the information set in the `OAuth2Provider` object.
+The returned object can be used with the `Office365Provider` class functions to:
+* retrieve information on users.
+That information varies depending on the information set in the `OAuth2Provider` object passed in `paramObj`
+* send emails

 The returned object has a `mailer` property that has functions and properties related to emails:
 |Property|Type|Description|